 Bird of paradise should be given direct sun during the cooler months, and bright, indirect sun during the warmer months.
 Only allow the top inch of the soil to dry out between waterings.

-You’ll find a live bird of paradise plant in a gallon pot available for purchase at Amazon.
+You’ll find an orange bird of paradise plant in a three-gallon pot available for purchase at Fast Growing Trees.

 Calathea leaves are geometrically patterned with stripes, splotches, spots, or shading in colors that can include dark and light green with touches of red, purple, or white.